apache/druid/docs/operations/rule-configuration.md

 ## Broadcast rules

-Broadcast rules instruct Druid to load segments of a datasource in all brokers, historicals, tasks, and indexers in the cluster.
-Apply broadcast rules to a specific datasource, not to the default set of rules for all datasources.
+Druid extensions use broadcast rules to load a datasources onto all brokers in the cluster.
+Apply broadcast rules in a test environment, not in production.

-A broadcast rule defines a broadcast table, typically to assist with broadcast [joins](../querying/datasource.md#join).
-A broadcast join allows you to lookup, or join, values in the broadcast.
-The index table feature uses broadcast tables.

 ### Forever broadcast rule

-The forever broadcast rule loads all segment data in all brokers, historicals, tasks, and indexers in the cluster.
+The forever broadcast rule loads all segment data in your datasources onto all brokers in the cluster.

 Forever broadcast rules have type `broadcastForever`: